 As explained above, integration of RES into electricity distribution systems sets strong requirements on communication that must guarantee that any smart-grids management message is exchanged between these two smart-grids stakeholders (i.e., energy producer and DSO) to ensure DSO’s efficiency in grid planning, outage prevention, and secure operation.
 Therefore, for the DSO it is important timestamp information is provided by 5G system when such a smart grid management message is received and delivered by the 5G system.

-Identifying and enriching capabilities for 5G system to deliver timestamp information for messages delivered by the 5G network to B2B applications that use the 5G technology for their time sensitive IoT services.
+Identifying and enriching capabilities for 5G system to deliver timestamp information for IP datagrams (corresponding to select B2B application traffic) entering and egressing from the 5G network to B2B applications that use the 5G technology for their time sensitive IoT services.